Table of Contents

 Straight-line wind damage

-straight line winds (relatively common with severe thunderstorms) blow in one direction against a roof.
+Straight line winds (relatively common with severe thunderstorms) blow in one direction against a roof.
 They can dislocate shingles on the roof face the winds hit directly while leaving the rest of the roof undamaged.

 Falling debris